 Note there are a selected number of ONLINE courses in which you will join an in person/hybrid class virtually This type of section will be designated by a V on the section designation.
 An example is below; joining section 01V of PLAN-600 will register you for the same course PLAN-600-01, however you will be attending virtually.
 Contact your instructor for more details.

 Students who study 100 percent remotely will not be charged the fees typically associated with on-campus learning and instruction.
-For complete information on tuition and fees for the 2020/21 academic year please refer to the July 9th email to the community.

 Please contact your advisor with any questions about which classes would be best for your particular situation.